University High School (Orlando, Florida): History

 University previously had a Global Technologies (GT) magnet program that was discontinued in the 2017–2018 school year and is now known as the GT academy.

-Feeder schools include Legacy Middle, Union Park Middle, Discovery Middle, Corner Lake Middle, Odyssey Middle, Arbor Ridge K-8 and Clemente Middle.
+The school is notable for the 2006 stabbing death of a student at the bus loop after class.

 Performing Arts

 Theatre

 University High School has been noted as one of the best theatre and technical theatre departments in Florida.
 They have performed several popular plays and musicals throughout the years such as Into the Woods, A Man of No Importance, The Hunchback of Notre Dame, West Side Story, Les Misérables, Ragtime, Carousel, Evita, Aida, Miss Saigon, The Wiz, Beauty and the Beast, Shrek, Guys and Dolls and Sweeney Todd.
 University has presented Lend Me A Tenor in the fall of 2010, and was one of the first high schools in the world to put on a production of Phantom of the Opera in the spring of 2011.

 The Drama Department also boasts a Thespian Troupe.
 Every winter, Troupe 4848 of District 5 hosts the District 5 thespian competition, and travels to Tampa every spring for State competition.
 In the past, the Troupe's One Act, The Window School, won "Best in Show: One Act" and went on and received straight superiors at State in 2008.
 Silas Marner was presented in 2009, and received straight superiors at District and State competition.
 Troupe 4848 attended Districts 2010 and won straight superiors for their One Act, A Tulip For Lily.
 In 2011, Troupe 4848 entered Jesus Christ Superstar as their One Act in the District 5 competition, won straight superiors.
 In 2019, Troupe 4848 presented Silas Marner once again, and received superiors, and an additional fan favorite award.
 In 2020, Spoon River Anthology was presented, and also received superiors AND Top Honors for the Online Regional Festival.
 They also participate annually in the Applause Awards at the Dr. Phillips Performing Arts Center, an award ceremony created to recognize Central Florida high schools theatrical programs, technical crew, and individual actor performances.

 This upcoming school year (2021–22), the program plans on performing for their One Act, “The Miraculous Journey of Edward Tulane”, for the winter, “Romeo and Juliet” the first ever full length Shakespeare play produced by UHS, and for the spring, “Pippin”.
 In addition to this, the Musical Theatre Program will be performing, “Bright Star”.